About Us

 Brian Frejo

-As a sweat lodge and earth lodge ceremony leader and southern straight powwow dancer, Brian integrates traditional practices with modern approaches to healing.
-Through his program, The Power of Vision & Action, he provides training in leadership development, resiliency, goal setting, teamwork, and motivational speaking.
+Brian has led IHS Behavioral Health Culture programs in urban IHS clinics, including Chicago and Milwaukee.
+As a Traditional Healer, sweat lodge and earth lodge ceremony leader and southern straight powwow dancer, he integrates traditional practices with contemporary approaches to healing.
+Through his program, The Power of Vision & Action, Brian also provides leadership development, resiliency training, goal setting, and motivational speaking.

 -